 Check our BIMFx events elsewhere on the island both before, during and after the Music Festival.

 The Beaver Island Music Festival is brought to you by Patrons of the Arts in Rural Communities (PARC), a 501(c)3 nonprofit organization.

 WVBI’s Jazz Night Watch takes you through Beaver Island nights in style with a mix of traditional and contemporary jazz.
 Occasional specials include looks at new music, artist and theme focused shows and seasonal favorites.
 Hosted by Kevin Boyle.

 Monday through Friday overnight from 10 p.m. until 6 a.m. (with a break on Friday for the Midnight Special from 11 p.m. to 1 a.m.), Saturday overnight from 1 a.m. to 6 a.m. and Sunday overnight from 11 p.m.until 6 a.m.

 WVBI’s Cottage Mix is like a box of chocolates.
 You never know what you’ll get next–but it’ll be good.
-In addition to current and recent hits, you’ll hear your favorite oldies, some country, a bit of folk and jazz, and cuts from artists who’ve performed on the island.
-To keep you up to date, we provide hourly news from 5 to 8 in the morning, again at noon and three, and then from 5 to 7 in the evening every weekday plus WVBI’s Current Events Updates at 9 a.m., noon and 3:00 p.m.
+And on Saturday its non-stop music.
+In addition to current and recent hits, you’ll hear your favorite oldies, some country, a bit of folk and jazz, Celtic and Irish tunes, and cuts from artists who’ve performed on the island.
+We call it the Cottage Mix because it has something for every musical taste in your cottage.

 Want to put this calendar on your website?
 We are happy to share.
 You can use our RSS feeds or we can send you code to embed the calendar as a widget on your site.
 Just send us an email at email@example.com for instructions.